 Hanamura offers a spectacular contrast between the traditional Japanese architecture and the modern buildings of that we see nowadays in Tokyo.
 This map is played mostly on the streets, but there are also small skirmishes in some buildings.

 King’s Row brings a little of England in the Overwatch world.
 This map is played during the night, and has a lot of places to hide and cover, despite being mostly played outdoor like Hanamura.
-However this map offers a great advantage to short range fighters, because snipers will have a hard time finding a clean shots: obstacles are everywhere.
+However, this map offers a great advantage to short-range fighters, because snipers will have a hard time finding clean shots: obstacles are everywhere.
 Consider this difficulty before picking your hero in this map!

 Temple of Anubis

-Temple of Anubis is another map with a lot of vertical action, and is played mostly outdoor.
-If Numbani is inspired by the MIddle East architecture, the Temple of Anubis is surely a reference to the Egyptian culture.
-It offers a lot of starts, making it perfect for small skirmishes and really fun if you are playing an hero with decent vertical mobility.
+Temple of Anubis is another map with a lot of vertical action and is played mostly outdoor.
+If Numbani is inspired by the Middle East architecture, the Temple of Anubis is surely a reference to the Egyptian culture.
+It offers a lot of starts, making it perfect for small skirmishes and really fun if you are playing a hero with decent vertical mobility.

-This map features a wide open space, set in a factory: it’s perfect for short ranged fights, and even better for large team fights instead of 1 versus 1 combat, because there aren’t a lot of choke points.
-Instead this map has many large areas to fight relentlessly: our Overwatch boost team recommends you to choose tanky heroes on this battlegrounds over squishies, because they will be more useful in large team fights.
-Probably the tier list for this Overwatch map will be slightly different to reflect the major strength of tanks.
+This map features a wide-open space, set in a factory: it’s perfect for short-ranged fights, and even better for large team fights instead of 1 versus 1 combat because there aren’t a lot of chokepoints.
+Instead this map has many large areas to fight relentlessly: our Overwatch boost team recommends you to choose tanky heroes on this battlegrounds over squishies because they will be more useful in large team fights.